It was one of the most ambitious proposals in history for a Birmingham city centre building – and ultimately proved to be a step too far.

 Now, less extravagant plans are being drawn up for the site of the proposed V Building, next to Alpha Tower.

-Developer Dandara is working up proposals for an 18 to 23-storey apartment block on the prominent site, part of the Arena Central development, with commercial space.
+Developer Dandara is working up proposals for an 18 to 23-storey apartment block on the prominent site, next to the Arena Central development, with commercial space.

 The plans, expected to be submitted to Birmingham City Council later this year, are for a building with 319 homes at the heart of a key regeneration site, overlooking the Paradise Circus scheme.